-5.3.1 Methodology
+5.3.1.
+Methodology

 An initial array of alternatives was developed based on the measures carried forward from the initial screening process.
 The alternatives were modeled for their physical performance and effectiveness in addressing the problem and then a rough order of magnitude cost estimate was developed for each.
 This iteration allowed the study team to quantitatively evaluate and determine which alternatives had a high likelihood of resulting in an implementable project and which did not.
 The analysis resulted in a short list of alternatives that could be carried forward for a more detailed analysis.
+In essence, evaluating the initial array of alternatives was a means of taking individuals and turning them into conceptual projects.
 The initial array of alternatives included six primary alternatives, with several sub-alternatives specific to material source (sediment source significantly influenced total project costs).
 The list included three (3) beach nourishment alternatives, two (2) jetty modification alternatives and one (1) permanent sediment bypass alternative.

-5.3.2 Alternative 1: Beach Nourishment-Only
+5.3.2.
+Alternative 1: Beach Nourishment-Only